flot/flot/docs/API.md

     seriesindex - The index of the series hovered over

-    distance - The distance from the cursor the item is.
+    distance - Distance, in pixels, between the item and cursor.
                If distance is returned as undefined, the item will be treated as "infinite" distance, and will not be chosen instead of an item with a distance returned